Platelet Rich Plasma Therapy in Hair Restoration

 HOW DOES PRP WORK?

 Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
-PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
+PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery in Delhi, sports medicine and orthopedics.
 It has been used extensively in these specialties for the last twenty years with generally positive outcomes and success.
 In the field of hair restoration, evidence supports PRP therapy as a promising treatment option to promote hair growth.
 It is a promising non-surgical therapeutic option for those patients with hair loss.

 HOW DO YOU PERFORM THE PROCEDURE?